 1,000 of a planned 3,500 sensors have been installed on Afridev hand pumps in rural communities in Ethiopia, as of March 2016.

 Of that number, 700 are actively transmitting hourly water-flow data to the cloud, thanks to an embedded virtual SIM card and “pre-existing roaming agreements with every telecom company in the world.”
 The other 300 sensors are located in areas with no cell service

 The AFD-1 meter uses capacitance sensors to measure hourly volumes of water flow.
 Each sensor’s reading is compared to the past hour’s maximum value.
 If the delta is greater than the predetermined threshold, the pad is considered “submerged”.
 The highest “submerged” pad is used to estimate that second’s volume.
-If hourly stored estimates are unavailable, daily usage can be calculated form the sensor statistics.
+If hourly stored estimates are unavailable, daily usage can be calculated from the sensor statistics.
 The sensors are powered by a lithium battery rated to last 12 years.

-The AFD-1 meter is designed to be integrated into the Afridev or India Mark II pump, without interfering with pump functionality, water flow or regular pump maintenance.
+The AFD-1 meter is designed to be integrated into the Afridev or India Mark II pump, without interfering with pump functionality, water flow, or regular pump maintenance.
 According to Charity:water, installation takes 15 minutes and can be done by untrained individuals.